 Edward was a convict and arrived on the ship Aurora (1) following departure from Downs on 27 Jun 1835.

 Mary Anne Jones was also a convict and arrived in Hobart Town aboard the convict ship Hector in 1836.
 It is understood she was convicted for a number of petty crimes.
-Mary Anne and Edward met in Hobart Town and fell in love.
+Mary Anne and Edward met in Hobart Town.
 Edward applied for permission to marry Mary Anne on the 10th July 1837.
 Permission was granted, Edward was 24 years and Mary Anne was 22 years.

 Edward Chaplin and Margaret Mackintosh